 Josh Gondelman

-Offstage, Josh has earned two Peabody Awards, four Emmy awards, and three WGA Awards for his work on Last Week Tonight.
-He is also the co-author (along with Joe Berkowitz) of the book You Blew Itpublished by Plume.
+Offstage, Gondelman is also the co-author (along with Joe Berkowitz) of the book You Blew It, published October 2015 by Plume.
 In the past, Josh has written for Fuse TV’s Billy On The Street.
 His writing has also appeared in prestigious publications such as McSweeney’s Internet Tendency, New York Magazine, and The New Yorker.